-Directors who hold Senior Management Functions / Controlled Functions are also subject to the FCA's Code of Conduct.
+Directors who hold roles which are classified as Senior Management Functions (SMF) or are Certified are also subject to the FCA's Individual Conduct Rules.
 As such they are subject to the following individual conduct rules and standards:

 - Rule 1: You must act with integrity. - Rule 2: You must act with due skill, care and diligence. - Rule 3: You must be open and cooperative with the FCA, the PRA and other regulators. - Rule 4: You must pay due regard to the interests of customers and treat them fairly. - Rule 5: You must observe proper standards of market conduct.